vitkarpov/bem-core/common.docs/i-bem-js/i-bem-js-events.en.md

 A set of methods for subscribing to DOM events is reserved on the block instance object:

--   `bindTo([elem], event, handler)` — To events of the block main DOM node and its elements DOM nodes.
+-   `bindTo([elem], event, handler)` — To events of the block's main DOM node and its elements' DOM nodes.
 -   `bindToDoc(event, [data], handler)` – To events of the `document` DOM node.
 -   `bindToWin(event, [data], handler)` – To events of the `window` DOM node.